 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-A different marker also named 11th United States Infantry (here, next to this marker); First Day at Chancellorsville (within shouting distance of this marker); a different marker also named First Day at Chancellorsville (about 300 feet away, measured in a direct line); a different marker also named First Day at Chancellorsville (approx. 0.2 miles away); a different marker also named First Day at Chancellorsville (approx. 0.2 miles away); a different marker also named The First Day at Chancellorsville (approx. 0.4 miles away); a different marker also named First Day at Chancellorsville (approx. 0.4 miles away); Chancellorsville Campaign (approx. 0.4 miles away).
+A different marker also named First Day at Chancellorsville (about 600 feet away, measured in a direct line); a different marker also named The First Day at Chancellorsville (approx. 0.2 miles away); a different marker also named First Day at Chancellorsville (approx. 0.2 miles away); Chancellorsville Campaign (approx. 0.2 miles away); a different marker also named Chancellorsville Campaign (approx. 0.2 miles away); a different marker also named First Day at Chancellorsville (approx. 0.3 miles away); a different marker also named First Day at Chancellorsville First Day at Chancellorsville (approx. 0.4 miles away).
 Touch for a list and map of all markers in Chancellor.

 Credits.
-This page was last revised on December 6, 2020.
-It was originally submitted on January 5, 2018.
-This page has been viewed 15 times since then and 5 times this year.
-Last updated on October 29, 2020, by Bradley Owen of Morgantown, West Virginia. • J. Makali Bruton was the editor who published this page.
+This page was last revised on October 31, 2020.
+It was originally submitted on September 13, 2008.
+This page has been viewed 1,761 times since then and 16 times this year.
+Last updated on October 29, 2020, by Bradley Owen of Morgantown, West Virginia.
+Photos: 1. submitted on September 13, 2008, by Craig Swain of Leesburg, Virginia.
+2. submitted on March 13, 2009, by Craig Swain of Leesburg, Virginia.
+3, 4. submitted on September 13, 2008, by Craig Swain of Leesburg, Virginia. • J. Makali Bruton was the editor who published this page.